Family Law Attorneys in Vancouver, WA

 - The child’s age, gender, mental and physical health

 - Love and emotional ties between parent and child

 - Parents’ ability to provide food, shelter, clothing and medical care

 - Child’s inclination if over age 12

-- Capacity and willingness of parent to nurture a good relationship between child and another parent
+- Capacity and willingness of the parent to nurture a good relationship between the child and another parent

 - Environmental stability